Lubbock tornado

-Synopsis
+Meteorological synopsis

 Developing storms (before 8 p.m.)

 The Severe Local Storms Unit (SELS) within the National Severe Storms Forecast Center (NSSFC) of the United States Weather Bureau – tasked with issuing daily outlooks projecting possible severe weather over the U.S. – did not initially highlight the possibility of severe weather over West Texas when the agency issued its daily outlook at 4 a.m. early on May 11, 1970.
 Six hours later, the SELS amended the outlook to indicate that "isolated thunderstorms with large hail" were "expected in High Plains of West Texas east of Pecos late afternoon and early evening."
 The afternoon was warm and dry in Lubbock with the temperature rising above 90 F and the dew point remaining at around 40 F. As the air mass over the region became increasingly unstable, the forecast agency later advised of the possibility that some of the isolated thunderstorms could become severe.
 However, the atmospheric conditions aloft were generally unsupportive of a tornado outbreak.

 The skies over Lubbock were initially clear on May 11, with the ambient moisture too low to support severe convective storms on its own.
 However, moist air from the Gulf of Mexico spread north-northwest into the area during the day, providing sufficient buoyancy for convective development.
 Cumulus clouds began to proliferate over the region by around 4 p.m. and towering cumulus clouds began to develop over West Texas, darkening the skies over Lubbock.
 The WSR-57 weather radar site in Amarillo, Texas, began detecting radar echoes south of Lubbock at 6:30 p.m.
 Lubbock radar later picked up on a thunderstorm with a diameter of approximately 10 mi forming near Woodrow, Texas, 15 mi south of the Lubbock Municipal Airport.
 Satellite imagery from the ATS-3 satellite showed that the storm emerged about 15–20 mi behind the leading edge of the advancing mass of moist air originating from the Gulf.
 Although the westward retreat of this boundary – known as a dry line – would typically coincide with nightfall and a stabilizing of the atmosphere, it did not move far from Lubbock during the evening, maintaining a local area of converging winds and moist rising air supportive of thunderstorm growth.
 These conducive conditions were also bolstered by the approach of a shortwave trough in the mid-levels of the troposphere, serving as another contributor to rising air.
 By 7 p.m. the northern fringes of the storm were near the Lubbock city limits.
-A rawinsonde launched from Amarillo concurrently showed that the tropopause had risen by 7000 ft to 48000 ft over the preceding 12 hours.
+A radiosonde launched from Amarillo concurrently showed that the tropopause had risen by 7000 ft to 48000 ft over the preceding 12 hours.
 The Amarillo weather radar also suggested that the thunderstorm's cloud tops were rising to at least 46000 ft.